 MARK CHESTER has been a professional photographer since nineteen & seventy two.

 He was Director of Photography and staff photographer at ASCAP (American Society of Composers, Authors and Publishers), in New York City.
-His photographs are in the permanent collections of Baltimore, Brooklyn, Corcoran, Denver, Portland (Maine), and San Francisco museums, among others.
+His photographs are in the permanent collections of Baltimore, Brooklyn, American University (Corcoran Legacy Collection, Washington, DC), Denver, Portland (Maine), and San Francisco museums, among others.

 National museum and gallery exhibitions of his work, solo and group, include OK Harris and SoHo Photo (NYC); Camera Obscura (CO); the San Francisco Airport, and other venues.
 Chester is a Copley Artist member of the Copley Society of Art in Boston.